-The Company's Insider Trading Policy (the "Trading Policy"), which is attached to this Code as Appendix A and is incorporated by reference into this Code, has been instituted to help you avoid prohibited insider trading, and to ensure that our companies comply with the separate requirements of Rules 17j-1 of the Investment Company Act of 1940 and 204A of the Investment Advisers' Act of 1940.
+The Company's Insider Trading Policy (the "Trading Policy"), which is attached to this Code as Appendix A and is incorporated by reference into this Code, has been instituted to help you avoid prohibited insider trading, and to ensure that our companies comply with the separate requirements of Rules 17j-1 of the Investment Company Act of 1940.
 All employees are expected to understand and comply with all Trading Policy provisions applicable to them.

-The Trading Policy addresses detailed legal provisions of the Act and imposes requirements, and in some cases, restrictions, on certain securities trades that you may wish to make.
-The Trading Policy contains provisions that require you to obtain pre-clearance for all investments in any initial public offering, and for securities trades for which you may have insider information.
+The Trading Policy addresses detailed legal provisions of the Securities Act of 1934 and the Investment Company Act of 1940 and imposes requirements, and in some cases, restrictions, on certain securities trades that you may wish to make.
+The Trading Policy contains provisions that require you to obtain preclearance for all investments in any initial public offering, and for securities trades for which you may have insider information.
 To request pre-clearance of a securities transaction, you should complete Schedule A of the attached Appendix A and forward it to our CCO.
 The Trading Policy also requires all employees to provide certain reports of their holdings or transactions in certain securities.
 The particular reports you will be required to provide are described more fully in the Trading Policy.